14 of the Most Beautiful Places to Visit in Thailand

 Wat Chaloem Phra Kiat

-2/16Take the four-hour drive east of Chiang Mai to Wat Chaloem Phra Kiat to see the “floating” white pagodas that dot the mountain top.
-Once you arrive at the ancient temple, hail a songthaew – a miniature bus – to take you to the complex’s second tier, before tackling the 800-metre hike to the summit, where the lookout strewn with Buddhist bells offers spectacular views.
+2/15Take the four-hour drive east of Chiang Mai to Wat Chaloem Phra Kiat (Wat Chaloem Phrakiat Worawihan) to see the “floating” white pagodas that dot the mountaintop.
+Once you arrive at the ancient temple, hail a songthaew (shuttle) to take you to the complex’s second tier, before tackling the 800-metre hike to the summit.
+The lookout here, strewn with Buddhist bells, offers spectacular views.

 Image credit: Alamy